Can car insurance companies deny coverage?

 Consider a defensive driving course

 Got some marks on your license, but you’re ready to turn over a new leaf behind the wheel?
 Many insurers offer a discount to drivers who participate in a state-mandated defensive driving course.
 In some cases, these courses are even available online so that you can take them from the comfort of your home.
-Generally, there is a small charge for the course, but they are usually inexpensive, and you’ll more than make up the difference when you factor in your anticipated discount.
+Generally, there is a small charge for the course, but they are usually inexpensive, and you’re likely to more than make up the difference when you factor in your anticipated discount.

 Work on your credit score